 The incumbent will possess the required skills to perform the duties encompassed within the position.
-The incumbent will require a sound knowledge of University policies and procedures, along with an understanding of its culture and organisational structure, including faculty and department structures.
-The position requires having the ability to liaise effectively with internal and external stakeholders
+The incumbent is expected to develop a detailed knowledge of University policies and procedures, along with an understanding of its culture and organisational structure, including faculty and department structures.
+The position requires having the ability to liaise effectively with internal and external stakeholders.